 - Executives spend an average of 16 hours per week on administrative tasks.

-- Professionals spend about three hours a day tending to email.
+- Professionals spend about 3 hours a day managing email.

 - Business travelers spend an average of 12 hours planning each trip.